-Completing the Bachelor Degree in Accounting at the School of Business equips you to assume a position of responsibility in the accounting profession.
-As an accounting major, we will prepare you to perform essential tasks in all core accounting competencies:
+The Bachelor Degree in Accounting at the School of Business equips you to assume a position of responsibility in the accounting profession.
+Accounting majors are prepared to perform essential tasks in all core accounting competencies:

 Accounting information systems

 By completing our undergraduate accounting degree program, you will: